Mean-field optimal control with stochastic leaders: Numerical method for approximating the optimal control

+for some small constant $c=0.005$.
 The Newton's method for computing the optimal combination of these basis functions is outlined in Algorithm \ref{alg:one}.

 When computing the optimal control we first find the optimal strategy over the whole time horizon starting at the given initial conditions and then apply it until the time $t_2$, when the new constant strategy is applied.
 At $t_2$ we take note of the system state and find the optimal control over the remaining time horizon with the system state at $t_2$ as the new initial condition.
 This procedure is then repeated until the final time.
 In this way we guarantee that the optimal control computed is adapted to the noise at the time-points $t_i$, $i = 1, \dots, m$, when the control changes.
 This type of control is referred to as a discrete-time Markov control policy.
 We outline this process in Algorithm \ref{alg:two}.
+This algorithm can be used to compute optimal strategies for both the finite particle system and the discretized PDE/SDE mean-field system.
+Although its computational efficiency depends on the specific form of the interaction, we observe that, for the numerical results presented in the next section, the mean-field control is computationally more efficient than the particle system with $N=99$ followers.

 Our choice of finite basis is of course only one option to approximate the optimal control.
 Another popular choice is to use neural networks as approximating functions.
 For example, neural networks have been used to solve stochastic optimal control problems for, importance sampling \cite{RiberaBorrell2023}, stochastic reaction diffusion equations \cite{Stannat2023} and standard McKean-Vlasov control \cite{CarmonaLauriere2022} (without leaders).